harrycresswell/harry/site/content/articles/adding-external-articles-to-list-page.md

 ---
-title: "Adding external articles to your Hugo list page"
+title: "Adding external articles to a list page"
 date: 2018-04-03T10:28:50+02:00
 tags: ["Hugo"]
 description: "Learn how to list your external articles amoung the posts on your Hugo blog"